zuozhenggh/learning-library/developer-library/integration-soa-workshop/4-rest-api-the-composite.md

-# Module 4: REST API-enabled the composite
+# REST API-enabled - Validate payment composite

+## Introduction
+With a mobile app launch in progress, this new validate-payment composite app must support access via RESTful API.

+In SOA 12c, SOA composites can use end-to-end JSON.
+This means that the REST service can receive the REST request and route it to the BPEL engine without translating it to XML.
+The BPEL component can use the JavaScript action, and also use JavaScript in conditional and iterative constructs, to work on JSON objects directly.
+The REST reference can receive the REST message from the BPEL engine and route it to an external REST endpoint without translation.

 ## **STEP 1**:   REST-enabled the Service Bus proxy end-point

-With a mobile app launch in progress, this new validate-payment composite app must support access via RESTful API.
+In the Components swimlane, right-click the left wired connection of validatePaymentProcess, and select Expose as REST.

 ### Video Preview